 Who is a federal skilled worker?

-If you applied to the FSW program before February 27, 2008, and have not heard from CIC about whether a decision has been made based on the assessment of your application, you may be affected by this law.
-Please see how you can get your fee returned.
+If you applied to the FSW program before February 27, 2008, and have not heard from us about whether a decision has been made based on the assessment of your application, you may be affected by this law.
+Please see how you can get your fee returned – archived.

-On January 1, 2015, completing an Express Entry profile will be the first step in immigrating to Canada permanently as a skilled worker under the:
+Since January 1, 2015, completing an Express Entry profile is the first step in immigrating to Canada permanently as a skilled worker under the:

-Under the Express Entry system, Citizenship and Immigration Canada (CIC) will invite people to apply for permanent residence based on the information they enter in an online profile.
-You cannot apply directly to any of these programs unless CIC sends you an Invitation to Apply (ITA).
+Under the Express Entry system, we will invite people to apply for permanent residence based on the information they enter in an online profile.
+You cannot apply directly to any of these programs unless we send you an invitation to apply.